 How a House Provoked a Feud in Singapore’s Lee Family: QuickTake

-(Bloomberg) -- Singapore’s reputation for order and control took a beating last year when its most famous family became embroiled in a very public feud -- on Facebook.
-Prime Minister Lee Hsien Loong fell out with his two younger siblings over the fate of the house that belonged to their late father, the country’s first prime minister, Lee Kuan Yew.
-The dispute marked a rare public display of acrimony from a family that’s been at the forefront of Singapore’s establishment since its independence in 1965 -- and that largely kept private any discord before the elder Lee’s death in 2015.
-Nine months after the spat erupted, a ministerial committee has produced a report on options for the future of the house.
-However, it has left any decision to a later government, meaning the feud may have longer to run yet.
+(Bloomberg) -- Singapore’s most famous family became embroiled in a very public feud in 2017 when a spat between Prime Minister Lee Hsien Loong and his two younger siblings spilled onto Facebook.
+The argument centered on the fate of the house that belonged to their late father, the country’s first prime minister, Lee Kuan Yew.
+It marked a rare public display of acrimony from the family that’s been at the forefront of Singapore’s establishment since the country’s independence in 1965 -- and that largely kept private any discord before the elder Lee’s death in 2015.
+It’s a dispute that continues to simmer.

 1. What was the spat about?

 It centered on 38 Oxley Road, a colonial-era bungalow near the Orchard Road shopping belt.
 Lee Kuan Yew lived there for most of his 91 years and his will included a wish for the property to be demolished eventually.
-All three children have said they want to honor that request, but the two younger siblings have accused Prime Minister Lee of maneuvering behind the scenes to undermine their father’s instructions.
-They cited the existence of the ministerial committee.
-The prime minister denies those allegations.
+All three children have said they want to honor that request, but the two younger siblings accused Prime Minister Lee of maneuvering behind the scenes to undermine their father’s instructions -- an allegation he denies.
 Lee Kuan Yew was prime minister from 1959 to 1990, turning Singapore into Southeast Asia’s richest nation and running a tightly controlled state that emphasized incorruptibility and stability.

 2. Who are the protagonists?

-As well as the prime minister, there’s his 60-year-old brother Lee Hsien Yang, the one-time chief executive officer of Singapore Telecommunications Ltd who is now chairman of the Civil Aviation Authority of Singapore, a board member of Rolls-Royce Holdings Plc and a special adviser to private-equity firm General Atlantic LLC.
+As well as the prime minister, there’s his brother Lee Hsien Yang -- a former chief executive officer of Singapore Telecommunications Ltd. and an ex-chairman of the Civil Aviation Authority of Singapore who turns 62 this year.
 And then there’s Dr. Lee Wei Ling, the middle sibling who is a senior adviser at Singapore’s National Neuroscience Institute.
-She currently lives in the house and Lee Kuan Yew’s instruction in his will to demolish 38 Oxley Road only kicks in after she moves out.
+She currently lives in the house -- Lee Kuan Yew’s instruction in his will to demolish it only kicks in after she moves out.

 3. What’s the significance of the house?